ADHD Assessments now available at Momwell!LEARN MORE

 The Science Behind Anger and “Flipping Our Lids”

 The pressure to be the caregivers and nurturers is difficult enough, but when paired with “the perfect mother myth,” it can become unbearable.
-We’re only human—which means we’re going to lose our cool, make mistakes, and respond in ways we don’t mean to.
+We’re only human, which means we’re going to lose our cool, make mistakes, and respond in ways we don’t mean to.

 We often feel ashamed when this happens.
 But anger is a human emotion, and “flipping our lid” happens to us all.
 Understanding the science behind it can help us look at parental anger differently and move forward from it.

-We have two states of mind—receptive and reactive.
+We have two states of mind: receptive and reactive.
 When we’re in receptive mode, our brains feel at peace.
 We’re connected, we’re interacting positively, and we can even navigate tough parenting situations more easily.
 We’re in what he calls the “upstairs brain,” able to process and respond consciously.

-But we’re not always in this brain—when we get triggered, we’re in the “downstairs brain.”
+But we’re not always in this brain.
+When we get triggered, we’re in the “downstairs brain.”
 We’re reactive instead of receptive.
 We might “explode” in anger, yelling, raising our voice, or saying things we don’t mean.

-We all do this—no matter how much we understand the science behind it.
+We all do this, no matter how much we understand the science behind it.
 It can happen in an argument with a partner or in a tough parenting moment, before we even realize it.

 There’s no such thing as perfect parenting.

 There’s power in acknowledging the situation and taking accountability for it.
-Dr. Dan said we can take a deep breath, realize we’re just human, and have the courage and strength to apologize, to talk about the situation, to listen to our child’s feelings, and to model that anger doesn’t make us “bad.”
+Dr. Siegel said we can take a deep breath, realize we’re just human, and have the courage and strength to apologize, to talk about the situation, to listen to our child’s feelings, and to model that anger doesn’t make us “bad.”

-Dr. Dan did point out that talking to our children about our feelings and showing our humanity is different than making them responsible for our feelings or asking them to take care of us.
+Dr. Siegel did point out that talking to our children about our feelings and showing our humanity is different than making them responsible for our feelings or asking them to take care of us.
 Teaching them that there are reactive and receptive states of mind can help them learn about their own anger and build emotional regulation over time.

 Mindfulness as an Anger Management Tool for Parents